Wineries & Vineyards

 WINERIES & VINEYARDS

 Wineries and vineyards are a fast-growing segment of Maryland's specialty agriculture.
-In FY 2014, wineries sold 384,498 gallons of wine and sales were approximately $29 million.
-The 75 wineries throughout the State offer over 420 wines.
+In FY 2014, wineries sold 384,498 gallons of wine with sales of approximately $29 million.
+Together, more than 75 wineries throughout the State offer over 420 wines.

 Boordy Vineyards, Long Green Pike, Hydes, Baltimore County, Maryland, August 2014.
 Photo by Sarah A. Hanks.